chonlita/Analytics-Portfolio/README.md

 # Analytics-Portfolio
-A collection of data analytics projects demonstrating expertise in Python, SQL, R, C#, Tableau, Power BI, and more.
+A collection of data analytics projects demonstrating expertise in Python, SQL, R, C#, Power BI, and more.

 ## Introduction